 Miyabi in North Hobart

 Situated in North Hobart’s popular restaurant row, Miyabi is a little gem of a restaurant.
-The small, dimly lit and intimate dining room is accessed by a set of inconspicuous stairs.
+The dimly lit and intimate dining room is accessed by a set of inconspicuous stairs.
 With affordable options on both the prix fix and tapas-style menu, diners have plenty of choices!

-On Day 2 of your Hobart, Tasmania Itinerary, lace up your hiking shoes and hit the trails on Mount Wellington – then end the day with local drinks.
+On Day 2 of your Hobart, Tasmania Itinerary, lace up your hiking shoes and hit the trails on Mount Wellington.
+Then end the day with local drinks.

 Mount Wellington, Hobart

 We semi-challenged ourselves to conquer the mountain by taking a one-way shuttle bus up to the peak of Mt Welly and then hiking down to Fern Tree.
-We learned just how challenging it can be to hike down through snow and ice, but loved the trek regardless of the few sketchy parts of the trail.
+We learned just how difficult it can be to hike down through snow and ice, but loved the trek regardless of the few sketchy parts of the trail.
 Read all the details about our Mount Wellington Walk.

 Lark Distillery Cellar Door